SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ### Usage
 Other people may have already deployed the factory contract onto some of your desired blockchains to the expected address (if they didn't change the deployment transaction data), in which case you won't need to deploy it on those blockchains - you can then just use those already-deployed factory contracts to deploy whatever other contracts you want to deploy.
-So first check the expected address on a blockchain explorer to see if a factory contract exists there.
+So first check the expected address on a blockchain explorer to see if a factory contract already exists there.

-If there isn't one yet then you'll need to deploy the CREATE3 factory contract via a **reusable signed raw deployment transaction**.
+If there isn't one yet then you'll need to deploy the factory contract via a **reusable signed raw deployment transaction**.
 The factory contract will then have the same address as on other blockchains (as long as the transaction data stays the same).
 See the steps below to deploy the factory.

 Run in a terminal:
 ```